9° 5' 60S Long 152° 49' 60E Woodlark Island is located to the northeast

 minor damage.
 Quickly, the island was developed into a forward

-island and housing facilities, eight wooden buildings, nine quonset
+island, housing facilities, eight wooden buildings, nine quonset

 Veteran R. E. Spicer recalls: